h2oai/tutorials/Driverless AI/build-your-own-custom-recipe-tutorial/build-your-own-custom-recipe-tutorial.md

 The data is then sent through Driverless AI’s Automatic Model Optimization.
 The Automatic Model Optimization is a generic algorithm that learns over time what is working and what is not to make the best model for your data.
 This includes model recipes, advanced feature engineering, algorithms (such as Xgboost, TensorFlow, LightGBM), and model tuning.

-After the model has been finalized, Driverless AI then auto-generates model documentation that provides an explanation of everything that happened in the experiment and how the model generated decisions.
+After the model has been finalized, Driverless AI then auto-generates model documentation that provides an explanation of everything that happened in the experiment.
+This model documentation also provides an explanation on how the model that was generated/created makes decisions.
 Additionally, there is Machine Learning Interpretability of the models generated to explain modeling results in a human-readable format.
 Once experiments have been completed, Driverless AI automatically generates both Python and Java scoring pipelines so that the model is ready to go for production.

 ### BYOR

 **Bring Your Own Recipe** (BYOR) is part of the Automatic Model Optimization process.
 It is here that Data scientists, through their subject matter expertise and domain knowledge that they get to augment the Automatic Model Optimization by creating and uploading their own transformations, scorers, and algorithms.
-Driverless AI allows the uploaded scores, algorithms, and transformations to compete with the existing Driverless AI recipes and allows the best recipe to be used.
+Driverless AI allows the uploaded scorers, algorithms, and transformations to compete with the existing Driverless AI recipes and allows the best recipe to be used.

 ![dai-byor-how-it-works-w-recipes](assets/dai-byor-how-it-works-w-recipes.jpg)